gvwilson/thirdbit/fiction/iffy/index.md

 "Is there a deadline of any sort, sir?"
-It was as close as Sandrine dared come to asking if they had to beat the other governors that she probably wasn't supposed to know about.
+It was as close as Sandrine dared come to asking if she had to beat the other governor that she probably wasn't supposed to know about.

 "Well,